Fionn Dunne: Early life and education

-Dunne completed a Bachelor of Science and Master of Engineering degree from the Department of Mechanical Engineering, University of Bristol by 1989, and moved to the Department of Mechanical and Process Engineering, University of Sheffield, for a Doctor of Philosophy in Computer Aided Modelling of Creep-cyclic Plasticity Interaction in Engineering Materials and Structures.
+Dunne completed a Bachelor of Science at the Department of Mechanical Engineering, University of Galway, and Master of Engineering degree from the Department of Mechanical Engineering, University of Bristol by 1989, before moving to the Department of Mechanical and Process Engineering, University of Sheffield, for a Doctor of Philosophy in Computer Aided Modelling of Creep-cyclic Plasticity Interaction in Engineering Materials and Structures.

 Research and career

-In 1994, Dunne was appointed as a Postdoctoral research associate in the Department of Mechanical Engineering, University of Manchester (UMIST), before being appointed a Research Fellowship at Hertford College, Oxford and the Department of Engineering Science, University of Oxford from 1996 until 2012 when he moved to Imperial College London.
+In 1994, Dunne was appointed as a Postdoctoral research associate in the Department of Mechanical Engineering, University of Manchester (UMIST), before being appointed a Research Fellowship at Hertford College, Oxford and the Department of Engineering Science, University of Oxford from 1996 until 2012.
+He became the deputy head of the department but moved to Imperial College London in 2012.
 He is an Emeritus Fellow of Hertford College, Oxford.

-While in Oxford, Dune was part of the Materials for fusion & fission power program.
+While in Oxford, Dunne was part of the Materials for fusion & fission power program.
 He led the Micro-mechanical modelling techniques for forming texture, non-proportionality and failure in auto materials program at the Department of Engineering Science, University of Oxford between October 2011 and June 2012, when he moved the grant with him to the Department of Materials, Imperial College London from June 2012 until it ended in March 2015.